coreruleset/documentation/content/configuring/false_positives_tuning.md

 #### Rule Ranges

 As well as rules being tagged using different categories, CRS rules are organized into files by general category.
 In addition, CRS rule IDs follow a consistent numbering convention.
 This makes it easy to remove unwanted types of rules by removing ranges of rule IDs.
 For example, the file `REQUEST-933-APPLICATION-ATTACK-PHP.conf` contains the PHP related rules, which all have rule IDs in the range 933000-933999.
-All of the rules in this file can be easily removed by using a configure-time rule exclusion like so:
+All of the rules in this file can be easily removed using a configure-time rule exclusion, like so:

 ```apache
 SecRuleRemoveById "933000-933999"